-Liv Lønnum
+Liv Lønnum/ Board member

-Petter W. Bord
+Petter W. Borg Board member

-Anders J. Lenborg
+Anders J. Lenborg CEO Cloudberry Clean Energy AS

-CEO

 Alternative performance measures

 The alternative performance measures (abbreviated APMs) that hereby are provided by Cloudberry are a supplement to the financial statements that are prepared in accordance with IFRS.
 This is based on the Group's experience that APMs are frequently used by analysts, investors, and other parties for supplement information.